Tick on grass

 Vermont Pest Control is here to help curb Lyme Disease in Vermont and keep you and your loved ones safe.
 Our team of licensed professionals uses tried and true methods, along with the latest technology to ensure your outdoor spaces are safe.
 Contact us today to get started!

-How Serious is Lyme Disease? in Vermont
+How Serious is Lyme Disease in Vermont?

 Serving Vermont since 1991